 Convent of the Sacred Heart

-News from the Admission Office--November 2013
+News from the Admission Office--October 2013

 The Goals & Criteria for Sacred Heart Schools

 Welcome to the Convent of the Sacred Heart Admission e-Newsletter!
 Thank you so much for considering CSH as an option for your daughter.
-We enjoyed meeting many of you earlier this month at our Kindergarten-Grade 12 Open House!

 The Goals & Criteria define the mission of our school and every day each student, teacher and member of our community strives to live out this mission.
 This newsletter will give you a glimpse of what’s happening on our campus and we hope that it will give you a better understanding of how the Goals & Criteria play an integral role in life at Convent of the Sacred Heart.